-The wealth gap between Blacks and Whites in America has been suggested by NYU Economist Edward Wolff to be a 68 fold difference (6700%).
+There is a wealth gap in America that has been suggested by NYU Economist Edward Wolff to be an enormous 68 fold difference (6700%) between some economically disadvantaged and ‘advantaged’ groups.

 Potentially >60X Differences In Median Wealth